smikhalevski/jtd-ts/README.md

 npm install --save-dev @jtdc/cli
 ```

 By default, validators and type guards use a `@jtdc/jtd-dialect` runtime dependency.
-You can alter compiler dialect by
+You can alter validator compiler
-providing `dialectFactory` option to the compiler.
+dialect by providing `validatorDialectFactory` option to the compiler.

 ```shell
 npm install --save-prod @jtdc/jtd-dialect
 ```

 ## CLI usage